bydzen/cheatsheet/readme.txt

 Command Line Cheatsheet
-A simple and handy command line cheatsheet for quick reference.
-Perfect for beginners and advanced users.
+This script provides a simple way to look up common command line and other documentation.